Principal's Development CourseTDSB Logo

 Schedule

-All modules are offered online unless otherwise noted.
+To receive the Additional Qualification (AQ) certification, candidates will need to complete five modules, inclusive of one compulsory module (Module 1).
 Deadlines are firm.
-To receive the Additional Qualification (AQ) certification, candidates will need to complete five modules, inclusive of one compulsory module (Module 1).

-All TDSB modules are for TDSB participants only.
+All TDSB modules are for TDSB candidates only.

 Register